 - Walk to school with a friend or a group of friends.

-- Wearing light or brightly colored clothing increases your visibility to drivers.
+- Wearing light or brightly colored clothing makes it easier for drivers to see you.

 Traveling by School Bus